 Data health definition

 Data health describes how well an organization’s data supports its business objectives.
 Data is healthy if it is easily discoverable, understandable, and of value to the people that need to use it, and these characteristics are sustained throughout its lifecycle.
-You’ll know that your organization’s data is healthy if you can prove that it’s valid, complete, and of sufficient quality to produce analytics you can feel comfortable basing business decisions on.
+You’ll know that your organization’s data is healthy, you must be able to prove that it’s valid, complete, and of sufficient quality to produce analytics that decision makers can feel comfortable relying on for business decisions.